 Tea lovers will attest, nothing beats a great cup of tea to start off your day — except maybe a great cup of tea to start off your day in a foreign country.
 Here are just a few examples of destinations where tea will, undoubtedly, be at the heart of your travel experience.

 As the world’s largest and most populous continent, with more than 50 countries spread across six distinct regions, Asia offers a wealth of experiences.
 The cultural, geographical and ethnic diversity that exists within Asia ensures travelers with varied interests and levels of experience will find something to cross off their bucket list.
 Join us for this tour of the Top 25 Things to Do in Asia!

-There are 25 haunted spots featured on this list, and plenty more around the world besides what is listed below.
+There are 25 haunted spots featured on this list, and plenty more around the world besides.
 How do you pick just one each year in which to spend your Halloween?
-Well, the good news is that these places retain their scary reputation year-round, so even if only one of them makes the cut for October 31st this year you can turn the rest into a frightening world tour if you want.
+Well, the good news is that these places retain their scary reputations year-round, so even if only one of them makes the cut for October 31st this year you can turn the rest into a frightening world tour if you want.
 It may not be a relaxing trip, but at least you’ll keep your adrenaline going at full speed.

 Meet Ashish Solanki, one of Viator’s local experts on Agra and New Delhi and a highly rated private guide.